 A few of the more common heart attack symptoms include chest pain/discomfort, shortness of breath, upper body pain (arms, back, neck, jaw, shoulders), nausea/vomiting, lightheadedness, sweating, anxiety, and abdominal pain.

-How Is a Heart Attack Different?
+How Is a Heart Attack Different from SCA?

 The key difference between a heart attack and SCA is in the case of a heart attack, there is a heartbeat present and the victim maintains consciousness.
 The heart usually continues to beat, albeit in a compromised manner.
 Heart attacks can be brought on through clogged arteries, thickened heart walls and other causes.
 Heart attacks and SCA can be linked, but they do not necessarily occur together.